Jump to content

 If you prefer a real map, as opposed to a phone app (such as Gaia GPS), a good map set from Tom Harrison Maps can be found here, and National Geographic offers a map guide as well.
 Muir pass is the only pass you needn’t worry about getting stuck at.
 You can spend the night in the amazing Muir Hut.
 When choosing a base camp for your early morning ascent of Whitney, you want the highest flat spot with water.

 What about transportation logistics?
 Specifically, how do you get back to your car?
 Shuttling a car to the other end of the trail takes at least half a day.
 There is a shuttle from the south end of the trail to the nearest bus line.
 This bus will take you to the YARTS bus line that you can take back to Yosemite Valley.
-Other options exist as well for piecing transportation together, but while the pandemic lasts, self-shuttling for your JMT hike is a good way to make your thru-hike possible.
+Other options exist as well for piecing transportation together, but self-shuttling for your JMT hike is a good way to make your thru-hike possible.

 The John Muir Trail offers an unforgettable hiking experience, and stretches some 214 miles through California’s Yosemite and Kings Canyon National Parks while passing through several wilderness areas along the way.
 The youngest person to hike the whole trail was Sara Harris, age 6, and the oldest person to complete the trail was the author of this article, George Graybill, age 80.
+For more information on hiking the JMT, you can check out the John Muir Trail Guide and the John Muir Trail Data Book.

 • Like 1